The evolving expectations of today’s healthcare consumer

 Patients’ heightened awareness of safety

-COVID taught patients to be alert to their safety in care environments, and we see the impact of patients’ perception of safety is showing up in their responses to the LTR question.
+COVID taught patients to be alert to their safety in care environments, and we see the impact of patients’ perception of safety is showing up in their responses to the “Likelihood to Recommend” question.
 Our analysis of more than 12 million responses to ambulatory care surveys reveals that patients who give an unfavorable response to questions about whether staff provided care in a safe and secure manner are 2.5–3x less likely to recommend the hospital or medical practice.

 Consistent with contemporary definitions of harm, patients’ perception of safety extends beyond their physical safety to include interactions that contribute to emotional security or harm.
 Using natural language processing (NLP) to analyze survey comments, we find that patients describe experiences of feeling safe (or unsafe) in terms of feeling respected (or disrespected) in the way their caregiver communicated with them, through behaviors like how patiently next steps in the treatment are explained, being attentive to concerns, and giving thorough answers in a friendly manner to questions about safety.